dwhiteheadCEI/intro-to-openai-development/labs/lab3-using-tools.md

 ## Running our App
 In the last lab, we created a bakery chatbot that is able to communicate with a little more focus on our use-case.
 Still, this is not a real application we can use for our intended purpose.
 Now that we understand the basics, let's build out our app to start behaving in a way thats a lot more user friendly.
 Navigate to 'Lab3.py' and run the application.

+Our new app runs until closed, and data is streamed to and from the chatbot to the terminal, much closer to what we expect a chatbot to behave like.

 Now that we have a real application that we can use to communicate with our bot, we are noticing a problem.
 All of our receipt data is hardcoded.
-What we'd like is to retrieve data from a source and query against that data whenever appropriate.
+What we'd like is to retrieve data from a source and use that data to answer our prompts whenever appropriate.
 One way to do that with OpenAI is with _'function calling'_ via the _'tools'_ parameter.

 ## Adding our First Tool
 Be sure to check out the official documentation [here](https://platform.openai.com/docs/guides/function-calling)